bannysters/Synthorium/README.md

 # Day 7 (July 13 2025)

 Came back to old map generation code and used AI (sure chatgpt skid) to refactor and optimize my old code.
+Fixed pathfinding with the help of an ai coding assistant, fixed some really dumb bugs in my code, and finally got hallways to work.
 Obviously this wouldn't be possible without me having written the code in the first place, so it's not like my algorithm is ai generated, just ai optimized.
 I integrated it into a new roblox studio map, then wrote an anticheat that detects speedhacks and noclipping, as well as obfuscating some instance names.